 Surprise!
-The giant pancake also is really good, made from a batter we want to call brut – not sweet at all, but fresh and farmy with a lot of good crunch to the edge.
+The Giant Pancake also is very good, made from a batter we want to call brut – not sweet at all, but fresh and farmy with a lot of good crunch to the edge.
 It arrives topped with a quartet of blister packs of Land O’ Lakes Fresh Buttery Taste™ Spread and a pitcher of corn syrup.
 All the spread and the whole pitcher of syrup barely stretch to cover the pancake, which expands to even greater size as it absorbs them both.
 A small portion of one of these mighty flapjacks is a terrific hors d’oeuvre before plowing into one of Charlie Parker’s fine breakfast horseshoes.

 The shoes are a Springfield paradigm: big oval plates with a foundation of white bread topped by eggs, breakfast meats, hash browns and cream gravy and/or hot cheese sauce.
-About as hard to polish off as a four giant stack, the breakfast horseshoe makes a fine meal for two.
+About as hard to polish off as a Four Giant Stack, the breakfast horseshoe makes a fine meal for two.
 Of course, the more typical lunch horseshoe is available, made with turkey and/or ham.

 Charlie’s is an out-of-the-way Quonset hut diner that goes back decades but was given a spiffy-kitschy 1950s interior makeover that includes plenty of glass bricks, neon, and chrome-banded stools at the counter.